dougeby/IntuneDocs/intune/early-edition.md

 <!-- 1805 start -->

-### Support for Palo Alto Networks GlobalProtect VPN profiles <!-- 1333680 eeready ! -->

-With this update, you can choose Palo Alto Networks GlobalProtect as a VPN connection type for VPN profiles in Intune (**Device configuration** > **Profiles** > **Create profile** > **Profile type** > **VPN**).
-In this release, the following platforms are supported:

-- iOS
-- Windows 10

-### Set compliance by device location <!-- 851881 ! -->
-In some situations, you may want to restrict access to corporate resources to a specific location, defined by a network connection.
-You will be able to create a compliance policy (**Device compliance** > **Locations**) based on the IP address of the device.
-If the device moves outside the IP range, then the device cannot access corporate resources.

-Applies to: Android devices 6.0 and higher, with the updated Company Portal app

 ### Improved troubleshooting for app installation <!-- 928990 -->
 On Microsoft Intune MDM-managed devices, sometimes app installations can fail.
 When these app installs fail, it can be challenging to understand the failure reason or troubleshoot the issue.
 We're shipping a Public Preview of our App Troubleshooting features.
 You will notice a new node under each individual device called **Managed Apps**.
 This lists the apps that have been delivered via Intune MDM.
 Inside the node, you'll see a list of app install states.
 If you select an individual app, you'll see the troubleshooting view for that specific app.
 In the troubleshooting view, you'll see the end-to-end lifecycle of the app, such as when the app was created, modified, targeted, and delivered to a device.
 Additionally, if the app install was not successful, you'll be presented with the error code and a helpful message about the cause of the error.